MostlyArmless/finance-simulator/README.md

 ## Dev notes
 ### How to develop
 Run `npm start` from the console, then `F5` in VS Code to debug which will launch a new browser window.
-> Note: If you `npm install any-new-package` while you're debugging, you'll have to `ctrl-C` to kill the development server, then re-run `npm start` and restart the debugging session.
+> Note: If you `npm install` any new package while you're debugging, you'll have to `ctrl-C` to kill the development server, then re-run `npm start` and restart the debugging session.

 ### Running Mocha tests
 I found it's impossible to use the Mocha Test Explorer extension for vscode and React simultaneously.
 React requires that the tsconfig file have `compilerOptions.module` set to `esnext`, whereas the Moch Test Explorer extension requires that it be set to `commonjs`.
 If you want to run tests via the explorer, you'll have to manually set it back to `commonjs`.
 When you next run `npm start`, React will automatically set it back to `esnext`.